abhimanyusinghal/kubernetes-the-hard-way/docs/02-compute-resources.md

   This is required for kubernetes networking to function correctly.
     > sysctl net.bridge.bridge-nf-call-iptables=1

-## SSH to the nodes

-There are two ways to SSH into the nodes:

-## SSH Using SSH Client Tools
+## SSH to the nodes Using SSH Client Tools

 Use your favourite SSH Terminal tool (putty).